ArtifexSoftware/mupdf-webviewer-angular-sample/README.md

 ## Before you start

-- Visit [https://webviewer.mupdf.com](https://webviewer.mupdf.com) to get a trial license.
+- Visit [https://webviewer.mupdf.com/account](https://webviewer.mupdf.com/account) to get a license key.
 - Copy the license key and replace `YOUR_LICENCE_KEY` in `src/App.jsx` with the license key.

 > [!TIP]